KwaZulu-Natal Film Commission Bursary South Africa 2022 – 2023

 ABOUT THE KZNFC BURSARY PROGRAMME – FIELDS COVERED

-The KwaZulu-Natal Film Commission is inviting students to apply for bursary funding, for the 2022 academic year.
+The KwaZulu-Natal Film Commission (KZNFC) is inviting students to apply for their bursary programme, for the 2023 academic year.

-Bursaries will be awarded for studies within the following fields only:
+Bursaries will be awarded for studies in KwaZulu-Natal, within the following fields:

-MORE ABOUT THE KZNFC BURSARY PROGRAMME – COVERAGE VALUE, BURSARY RENEWAL & SELECTION
+MORE ABOUT THE KZNFC BURSARY PROGRAMME – COVERAGE VALUE

-The bursary will provide cover for the following expenses: registration fees, tuition fees, accommodation and prescribed textbooks.
+The bursary will provide cover for the following expenses: full tuition fees, prescribed book allowance, monthly allowance and accommodation (for students who reside 50km or more from their institution).

-Shortlisted applicants will be contacted – should you not receive feedback within by the end of January 2022 at the latest, please regard your application as unsuccessful.
+Only shortlisted applicants will be contacted – if you do not receive feedback, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE KZN FILM COMMISSION BURSARY